vohi/minicoin/README.md

     - role: arguments
       param1: foo
       param2: bar
+    - docker: name
+      image: foo/bar
 ```

 minicoin supports a variety of provisioning mechanism.
 As far as the provisioning
 is executed on the guest, it will be run with root privileges.

+## Support Provisioners

+minicoin will set up a vagrant provisioner depending on the contents of the
+respective `role` directory.
+Docker containers can be run using the special role
+type `docker`.

-### Scripted provisioning
+### Scripted

-For each subdirectory, vagrant will look for a `provision.sh` file for linux/macOS
+For each subdirectory, minicoin will look for a `provision.sh` file for linux/macOS
 guests, or for a `provision.cmd` or `provision.ps1` file for Windows guests.
 Such
 a script will be executed on the guest using shell provisioning.